ff6347/gestalten-in-code/projects/sol-lewitt/index.md

 ![](./assets/images/dma-codeimg.png)

-The artwork creates modulated shapes usign the same basic construct.
-Each geometry is composed of a loop which, throghout each iteration creates anested like structure.
+The artwork creates modulated shapes using the same basic construct.
+Each geometry is composed of a loop which, throughout each iteration creates a nested like structure.
 This structure uses a counter updated on each iteration to calculate the size, with basic arithmetic and the color, calculating the index in an array of colors using the modulo operator, emulating a cycle.⁠⁠⁠⁠

 You can take a look at the code [here.](https://interface.fh-potsdam.de/gestalten-in-code/color/geometric-shapes/)